Métis Success Story Videos

 The Grenier Brothers

-The first video featues brothers Darryl and Jason Grenier from Midland who were looking to further their training in the trades.
+Brothers Darryl and Jason Grenier from Midland were looking to further their training in the trades.
 After consulting with the MNO, the brothers received funding to further their education and training in HVAC and gas fitting.
 In this video, the brothers share their experience of working with the MNO and how the MNO’s support helped to start them off in the right direction.